 “Yeah maybe...
 Let’s get this back to Concordia and check-in with Naomi.”

 To Be Continued...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, E.J.
 WedgeWrite a Review